Boxing at the 2019 Pan American Games

-Boxing competitions at the 2019 Pan American Games in Lima are scheduled to be held between July 27th and August 2nd, 2019 at the Miguel Grau Coliseum in the Villa Deportiva Regional del Callao cluster.
+Boxing competitions at the 2019 Pan American Games in Lima were held between July 27 and August 2, 2019 at the Miguel Grau Coliseum in the Villa Deportiva Regional del Callao cluster.

-The competition is split among 15 events, 10 for men and five for women.
+The competition was split among 15 events, 10 for men and five for women.
 In 2016, the International Olympic Committee (IOC) made several changes to its sports program, which were subsequently implemented for these games.
 Included in this was the addition of two additional women's boxing events.